Last Culinary Frontier: Why Alaska Is the Perfect Culinary-Focused Travel Destination

 With some of the healthiest, most varied and most sustainable fisheries on the planet, seafood in Alaska is one of the state’s greatest treasures.
 Some of the state’s most popular fish thrive in its vast number of oceans, lakes, rivers and other bodies of water.
-Visitors have ample opportunity to sample local specialties like char, Pacific herring, halibut, salmon, black rockfish, pollock, shrimp, clams, octopus, white sturgeon, many types of whitefish and king crab, to name just a few.
+Foodie travel visitors have ample opportunity to sample local specialties like char, Pacific herring, halibut, salmon, black rockfish, pollock, shrimp, clams, octopus, white sturgeon and many types of whitefish and king crab, to name just a few.
 But why is Alaska, in particular, the ultimate destination for a seafood enthusiast?

 Requiring fisheries to manage their wild stock for sustainable yield is unique, not just when considering the United States, but also other significant fisheries across the world.
 It means that both corporations and private citizens have a responsibility to watch out for pollution, overfishing and any other detrimental forces that could negatively impact the state’s fish population.
 Not only does this preserve the industry for generations to come, but it also helps to ensure high-quality seafood.